-Despite what Kermit the Frog croons, it actually is easy being green – at least in Asheville, where numerous companies, educational institutions and a growing number of private-public partnerships teach ways to save Mother Earth.
+Despite what Kermit the Frog croons, it actually is easy being green – at least in Asheville, NC, where numerous companies, educational institutions and a growing number of private-public partnerships teach ways to save Mother Earth.

 People taking on new construction and remodeling projects have a host of resources here to ensure their projects are as environmentally sound as possible.
 They range from large firms that can oversee building projects from start to finish to specialists in sustainable plumbing systems, energy efficiency and even green-minded interior design.